Getting Started: User-ID

 Other helpful information about planning UID deployments:

-A full list of the event ID's read by the agent can be found in the admin guide
+A full list of the event ID's read by the agent can be found in the

 I hope you liked this article.
 Please feel free to leave comments in the section below.